HiIamChaitanya/dotfiles/README.md

 - installs some neovim plugins
 - installs some misc gnome tweaks

+## 📝 Note

+- clone the dotfiles repo into your home directory
+- this scrip is ment to be used with Fedora 41

 ## ⚠️ Warning

 **This script will delete and overwrite all of your existing dotfiles.**